Right Outside My Door (Posted 12 July 2018)

 I have to say that I, personally, don’t mind too much when they have found something on our menu that they really enjoy!
 Even though I may have “bought” plants that the deer love, the plants don’t really “belong” to me.
 I always remember that I can’t take them with me when I go, and I am happy that they have sustained the gentle deer.
 After all, they don’t have an easy life!

 Red Feathers (Posted 13 August 2018)

 The tiny, red-feathered body lay at our front door.
 We can guess the circumstances of its death—and hope that its life was peaceful.
 The Universe had delivered this sad little bundle to us, for some reason, for us to take care of.
 Perhaps because living beings are loved and respected and cared for at our house.

 The little feathered-one was gently wrapped in a white shroud, of sorts; a hole was dug near the butterfly bush in our front yard, into which the little one was placed, along with our tears; and the dirt smoothed over.
 “Namo Guanshiyin P’usa, Namo Guanshiyin P’usa, Namo Guanshiyin P’usa.”

 Whenever I encounter an animal that has died, I always say to it, in my mind, “I have seen you, little one.
 I have noticed you, and I am sorry for your suffering.
 It may be that you have lived your entire life in the wild, without ever having been seen by a human being.
-But, I have seen you, and you mean something to me.
-You were very beautiful; the world will be less for your having gone; and I, for one, will miss you.”
+But, I have seen you, and you mean something to me.”

 © 2018 Charles David Rushbrook.
 All rights reserved.